gusgg1/Content-Scraper/README.md

 This application scrapes content from [www.shirts4mike.com](http://www.shirts4mike.com/).

-To rin this application type on the command line:
+To run this application type on the command line:
 * `npm install`

 then